01 The Body Reacts Before the Mind Can Intervene

 Scripture's Name For It

-"The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned."
-1 Corinthians 2:14 (ESV)
+"The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit."
+1 Corinthians 2:14

 The natural mind isn't neutral.
 It's not just undecided about spiritual realities.
 It's constitutionally opposed.
 It rejects them.
 It calls them folly.
 And the problem isn't available evidence or rational argument.
 The problem is that certain truths are "spiritually discerned"—they're perceived through a lens the natural mind doesn't have.
 The system of the natural mind is closed to them.